witnet/documentation/docs/overview/concepts.md

 In addition, integrity of this data is guaranteed by a consensus algorithm that detects fraudsters, who are immediately punished.

-The progressive [reputation protocol] plays a central role in maintaining every participant active and honest by creating short, middle and long term incentives for them to abide by the protocol and not to tamper with the data they broker.
+The algorithmic reputation protocol plays a central role in maintaining every participant active and honest by creating short, middle and long term incentives for them to abide by the protocol and not to tamper with the data they broker.